ray-project/ray/doc/source/serve/tutorials/java.md

 </dependency>
 ```

-> NOTE: After installing Ray, the Java jar of Ray Serve has been included locally.
+> NOTE: After installing Ray via Python, the Java jar of Ray Serve is included locally.
 The `provided` scope could ensure the Java code using Ray Serve can be compiled and will not cause version conflicts when deployed on the cluster.

 ## Example Model